isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2143.md

 ---
-title: Milking Machine
+title: A machine that provides an efficient and convenient way of milking animals, with minimal stress on animals.
 permalink: /productivity-solutions-grant/solutionrepo/solution2143
 ---

 ### Description

-A machine that provides an efficient and convenient way of milking animals, with minimal stress on animals.

 ### Details of Solution